link to original here

 Section II.
 Investigations, Trials, and Appeals

-FAIR PROCESS IN JUDICIAL PROCEEDINGS
+FAIR PROCESS IN JUDICIAL

 ¶2701.